vancoamelie/Surtsey/README.md

 # Surtsey
-Font based on the topography of Surtsey, an irish island
+Font based on the topography of Surtsey, the irish island that emerged after the eruption of a volcano in 1963.